 When the Confederation Life building was completed in 1892, it was considered the finest and most up-to-date office building in the city, indeed, in all of North America.
-Flamboyant in style, it was designed in the Richardsonian Romanesque style, similar to Toronto’s Old City Hall.
-The Credit Valley sandstone stones employed for the base of the structure are massive as they must support the immense weight of the upper floors.
-The many carvings on the building are a delight to examine as they are rich in classical and Medieval symbolism.
+Flamboyant in style, it was in the Richardsonian Romanesque style, similar to Toronto’s Old City Hall.
+The Credit Valley sandstone blocks at the base of the structure were enormous, as they supported the weight of the floors above them.
+The many carvings on its facades were rich in classical and Medieval symbolism.

 The Richmond Street facade of the the Confederation Life Building today